ygul/Cross-domain-recommender/README.md

   Uses sentence embeddings (via an LLM) to understand user intent beyond keyword matching.

 - **Multi-Domain Support**
-  Search and filter across books, TV series, and movies.
+  Cross-domain search across books, TV series, and movies.
+  Optional item-type filtering is available but disabled by default.

 - **Flexible Filtering**
-  Optional filtering by item type(s) with OR logic.
+  Optional filtering by item type(s) with OR logic (feature-flagged in the CLI).

 - **LLM Integration**
   Supports LLM-based query enhancement (OpenAI, extensible by design).